wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 ## Practical Considerations for Working with LLMs

+There are quite a few things that you need to account for when building LLM-based applications.
+This book is full of those things, but I've found there are three cross-cutting concepts that I always keep in mind when building LLM-based applications.
-Now that you understand the core concepts, let's look at practical considerations for working with LLMs.
-These are the lessons I've learned while building applications in production, and they'll help you avoid some of the problems that I ran into.
+These are the lessons I've learned while building applications in production, and they'll help you avoid some of the nastier problems that I ran into.

 I think about these things as the downsides to building an LLM-based application.
 It's inspiring to work with language models, but they come with a cost.